2019 Women's Ice Hockey World Championships

-The 2019 Women's World Ice Hockey Championships were the 21st such series of tournaments organised by the International Ice Hockey Federation.
+The 2019 Women's Ice Hockey World Championships were the 22nd such series of tournaments organized by the International Ice Hockey Federation.
 Teams participated at several levels of competition.
 The competition also served as qualifications for the 2020 competition.

 Championship (Top Division)

 The Top Division tournament was played in Espoo, Finland, from 4 to 14 April 2019, and for the first time had ten nations participating.

 Division I

 Division I Group A

 The Division I Group A tournament was played in Budapest, Hungary, from 7 to 13 April 2019.

 Division I Group B

 The Division I Group B tournament was played in Beijing, China, from 6 to 12 April 2019.

 Division II

 Division II Group A

 The Division II Group A tournament was played in Dumfries, Great Britain, from 2 to 8 April 2019.

 Division II Group B

 The Division II Group B tournament was played in Brașov, Romania, from 1 to 7 April 2019.